Zhuohao-Li/ecem202a_project_23fall/README.md

 # ecem202a/csm213a_project
-This is repository template for UCLA ECEM202A / CSM213A projects.
+This is repository for ECEM202A / CSM213A projects (2023fall).

 The repo is organized by this: